Enable Long Path Windows Server 2016

 I could re-name the longest file to 260 characters using PowerShell command,

-The script could be very simple, like “go over all the files/folders and if fount “path length more than 260 characters so re-name them up to 260 characters(Full Path).This action would be not good enough for the customers, he has more than 1000 users which have many shortcuts on their desktop, changing paths would be breaking the network path, along with that I had concern and indecisive with regards to what will happen to the folders that contain folder which already passed the 260 full path…? does script delete the folder?’
+The script could be very simple, like “go over all the files/folders and if fount “path length more than 260 characters so re-name them up to 260 characters(Full Path).This action would be not good enough for the customers, he has more than 1000 users who have many shortcuts on their desktop, changing paths would be breaking the network path, along with that I had concern and indecisive with regards to what will happen to the folders that contain folder which already passed the 260 full path…? does script delete the folder?’
 I don’t know, although it depends on the script, you could exclude folder type as well.

-This action wouldn’t be good enough for the customer, he has more than 1000 users which have many shortcuts on their desktop, changing paths would be breaking the network path, along with that I had concern and indecisive with regards to what will happen to the folders that contain folder which already passed the 260 full path…? does script delete the folder?’
+This action wouldn’t be good enough for the customer, he has more than 1000 users who have many shortcuts on their desktop, changing paths would be breaking the network path, along with that I had concern and indecisive with regards to what will happen to the folders that contain folder which already passed the 260 full path…? does script delete the folder?’
 I don’t know, although it depends on the script, you could exclude folder type as well.

-challenge – what should I say to the customer? get started, let’s re-naming longest files by telling your Help Desk team to take it as a project and perform manual work, otherwise, we could install “Free NAS“ or just installing Linux machine and connect the machine to the Active Directory using LDAP.
+Challenge – what should I say to the customer? get started, let’s re-naming longest files by telling your Help Desk team to take it as a project and perform manual work, otherwise, we could install “Free NAS“ or just installing Linux machine and connect the machine to the Active Directory using LDAP.

 Thereby, it was challenging for me, finding any solution, whether is bypass the limit or install third-party software, the customer doesn’t care what solution is, (maybe he does).
 As you can imagine the situation especially after you already have purchased storage and invested money, it is more complicated to get it back.

 Frustrating, oh damn! it’s freaked me out!
-I open a case to Microsoft PFE in order to get an advice, workaround, solution, something that can direct me!
+I open a case to Microsoft PFE in order to get advice, workaround, solution, something that can direct me!

 They said that there is no workaround or solution which makes possible the use of paths longer than 256 characters, attach the email: